SymbioticEDA/MARLANN/arch.md

 lines to mlaccel.
 Then mlaccel sends `FFh` for busy and `00h` for idle.
 (The host may keep reading to continously check the status.)

+- Write buffer (`21h`): Writes the following bytes to the main memory transfer buffer.

+- Read buffer (`22h`): Followed by a dummy byte for transfering control of the I/O lines to mlaccel.
+Then mlaccel sends bytes from main memory transfer buffer.

-- Write main memory (`21h`): Followed by two bytes address (LSB first).
+- Write main memory (`23h`): Followed by two bytes address (LSB first) and one byte length.
+The address is shifted left by one bit to make it 2-byte aligned.
+Followed by a dummy byte for transfering control of the I/O lines to mlaccel.
+Mlaccel will copy the specified number of 4-byte words from the transfer buffer to main memory (length=0 encodes for 1kB).
+It will output `FFh` while the transfer is running and `00h` when it is finished.

+- Read main memory (`24h`): Followed by two bytes address (LSB first) and one byte length.
+The address is shifted left by one bit to make it 2-byte aligned.
+Followed by a dummy byte for transfering control of the I/O lines to mlaccel.
+Mlaccel will copy the specified number of 4-byte words from main memory to the transfer buffer (length=0 encodes for 1kB).
+It will output `FFh` while the transfer is running and `00h` when it is finished.

+- Run (`25h`): Followed by two bytes address (LSB first).
 This address is shifted left by one bit to make it 2-byte aligned.
-All bytes following are written to the memory region starting at that address.

-- Read main memory (`22h`): Followed by two bytes address (LSB first).
-This address is shifted left by one bit to make it 2-byte aligned.
-The address is followed by a dummy byte for transfering control of the I/O lines to mlaccel.
-Then mlaccel sends bytes from main memory starting at the specified address.

-- Run (`23h`): Followed by two bytes address (LSB first).
-This address is shifted left by one bit to make it 2-byte aligned.
 The resulting address must be 4-byte aligned.
 The core will start executing at this address and continue executing code until `Return` is executed with an empty call stack.

-- Stop (`24h`): The core will immediately stop executing code.
+- Stop (`26h`): The core will immediately stop executing code.

 The following additional commands allow simple cascading of up to four mlaccel cores using only one chip-select line on the host side.
 For this, the host